-This is an opportunity to get to know your land better by understanding how water moves over and away from your site, as well to learn about how aspects of your property impact the lake.
+Thank you for taking the first step to natural lake-friendly living and inspiring others to do the same!
+This is an opportunity to get to know your land better by understanding how water moves over and away from your site, as well to learn about how property aspects impact the lake.
 The estimated time to complete this self-assessment is 30 minutes.
+See the [landscape guide at ...] for more information